Manuel Mora (soldier): Campaign of 1861

-In 1861, Spain invaded the Dominican Republic, establishing a colonial regime.
+In 1861, Spain invaded the Dominican Republic, reestablishing a colonial regime.
 During this time, an exiled general, Francisco del Rosario Sánchez, was carrying out plans in Saint Thomas, Curaçao, and Haiti to organize an expeditionary force to protest the reincorporation to Spain.
 Hearing this, Mora settled in Haiti and placed himself in the movement.
 He was assigned to the column of José María Cabral.

 In June 1861, the force crossed the border and came to the territory, with Mora accompanying Cabral.
 When he gave up the company, given the first steps, Mora was one of those who managed, like all of Cabral's followers, to return to Haiti without setbacks.
 He stayed in that country permanently, for the same personal and political reasons as other Dominicans.

 Not much else is known about his activities following the failed expedition of 1861, but it is believed that up until the days of the U.S occupation period, he was confined in prison once again, and his fate was left unknown.